Healthy Snacks for Kids on the Go

 - Vitamins: ...need we explain?

 So, finally we get down to the practical details; namely, what are the best snacks to send with the kids?
-We've put together a small list of nutritious and delicious snacks for kids-on-the-go that pack well and that also do fine for longer periods of time without being kept cold.
+We've put together a small list of nutritious and delicious snacks for kids-on-the-go that pack well, and that don't always have to be kept cold.
 You can mix and match to give your little athletes and rocket scientists a nice variety to munch on when they get the tummy-grumbles.

 Cheese and Crackers

-Almost everyone loves cheese! ...maybe not every kind of cheese (certain exotic varieties such as Limburger or Muenster get a little "stinky"), but it's hard to find a kid who turns up their nose at some tasty cheddar or string cheese.
+Almost everyone loves cheese!
+Sure, some of the more picky eaters may wrinkle their noses and turn away, but it's hard to find a kid who turns up their nose at some tasty cheddar or string cheese.

 Pairing cheese up with some whole-grain crackers adds some healthy carbs to the snack that will give an extra energy boost, along with fiber to help the digestive track function properly.

-Energy bars are hit and miss; in other words, you have to look at the nutrition information on the package before assuming that the contents are healthy.
+Energy bars can be a hit or miss.
+In other words, you have to look at the nutrition information on the package before assuming that the contents are healthy.
 Look for brands that limit added sugars and saturated fats, and instead use whole grains, seeds, and maybe a little chocolate to make it spot-on for the perfect snack.
 Bobo's has some great options for healthy snacks for kids-on-the-go!

 Fruit (Dried or Fresh)

 Packing a fruit snack is a great way to satisfy a sweet tooth!
 Fruit is loaded with vitamins, fiber, and energy.
 While some may contend that the sugar content of fruit is too high, it is simply a natural unrefined sugar that the body can benefit from when consumed along with the other elements of the fruit.
 After all, sugar is only harmful when eaten in excess.